straut12/sj4u-gh/_pages/ref/hardware/monitor-headless.md

 * Public IP Address - Unique, public, address assigned to web sites for connecting to external locations thru the internet

-* IP (Internet Protocol) - Connectionless protocol for delivering information or data packets between computers (a source and a host).
+* IP (Internet Protocol) - Connection-less protocol for delivering information or data packets between computers (a source and a host).
 Does not send an acknowledgement.
 * TCP (Transmission Control Protocol) - Connection protocol that complements the IP.
 Provides error-checking and acknowledge of transmissions between systems to ensure data is reliable.
 * TCP/IP - TCP and IP work together to connect computers and send packets of data between them (request, acknowledge, transfer)